by Garrick Dee

 The Dyson V8 weighs just 5.75 pounds and since it does not have any cord, you don’t have to worry about finding an outlet when cleaning areas like the attic or even inside the garage.

 Shark backs up the Rocket with a VIP Lifetime warranty.
 Make sure to read the fine print and I’ll paraphrase what it says.
-It states that non-wearable components are covered.
+Unfortunately only non-wear components are part of the warranty.

 All Dyson cordless vacuums come with a 2 year warranty on the whole machine.